Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Discussion

-The results of our user evaluation suggest that participants were highly privacy oriented (\textit{i.e.}, score high on average across all POS subscales) and preferred robots to behave in a privacy-preserving manner, even in minimally sensitive private scenarios.
-The difference between the POS scores of our participants and those of \citet{baruh2014more} suggests a potential shift in privacy concerns since the original data collection in 2013.
+The results of our user evaluation suggest that participants were highly privacy oriented (\textit{i.e.}, on average across all POS subscales) and preferred robots to behave in a privacy-preserving manner, even in minimally sensitive private scenarios.
+The difference between the POS scores of our participants and those of Baruh and Cemalc{\i}lar~\cite{baruh2014more} suggests a potential shift in privacy concerns since the original data collection in 2013.
 Given our sample was geographically based in the United States, we suspect that several major national events that have occurred since 2013 may have altered the privacy sentiments of our US-based participants.
-These include the government surveillance revelations of Edward Snowden in 2013 \cite{greenwald_et_al_2013_snowden}, concerns of user manipulation and election interference by Cambridge Analytica in 2016 \cite{detrow2018did}, the Equifax data breach in 2017 \cite{epic_equifax_breach}, among others.
+These include the government surveillance revelations of Edward Snowden in 2013 \cite{greenwald_et_al_2013_snowden}, concerns of user manipulation and election interference by Cambridge Analytica in 2016 \cite{detrow2018did}, and the Equifax data breach in 2017 \cite{epic_equifax_breach}, among others.
 Events of this magnitude could be responsible for an erosion in public trust of government and corporate agencies that collect large amounts of data and have significant responsibility for the management of that data.
 While we cannot draw any direct conclusions about these events, it is quite clear that the general U.S. population has concerns about privacy.
-Prior work by \citet{pew2023privacy} has shown that more people in 2023 say they are not knowledgeable about what happens with their data and have little understanding of the laws and regulations that protect their privacy than compared to 2019.
-As users are continually required to make concessions about their privacy in order to use various technologies, only to have their privacy further violated time and again, it would be unsurprising if such a shift has occurred.
+Prior work by McClain et al.~\cite{pew2023privacy} has shown that more people in 2023 say they are not knowledgeable about what happens with their data and have little understanding of the laws and regulations that protect their privacy than compared to 2019.
+As users are continually required to make concessions about their privacy in order to use various technologies, it would be unsurprising if such a shift has occurred.
 As the scope of our study cannot identify evidence of an increase in privacy concerns broadly, it is also possible that our sample population is either skewed or biased by elements of our survey (\textit{e.g.}, introducing robot involvement in the survey prior to completion of the POS).